Professional Development Courses and Field Courses

 Slope Performance Monitoring

-Course in Progress!
-The Geotechnical Center of Excellence is currently offering our brand new Slope Performance Monitoring course!
-This course is based on the “Large Open Pit Guidelines” book, and adds additional and updated material for slope performance monitoring, system design, and data analysis.
+Begins September 11th, 2023!
+The GCE's Slope Performance Monitoring course is based on the “Large Open Pit Guidelines” book and adds additional and updated material on slope performance monitoring, system design, and data analysis.
 This course also include case studies of slope monitoring challenges and solutions in open pit mines.

-To request more information about this course, email us at gce@arizona.edu
+For more information about this course, review the course flyer below or email us at gce@arizona.edu

 Geotechnical Radar Monitoring